 Extensive research on applicability of agile practices in various environments.

-So, we can see strong attention to the Agile methods from both industry (software development and consulting companies) and academy.
-But there is still lack of free complete Agile Development courses with strong practical orientation.
+We can see strong attention to the Agile methods from both industry (software development and consulting companies) and academy.
+But there is still a lack of free Agile Development courses with strong practical orientation.
 There is now way for beginner developer to understand agile programming practices except of joining agile team.

-It results in mutual disappointments of employer and employee during the first years of software engineer’s career.
+Such situation results in mutual disappointments of employer and employee during the first years of software engineer’s career.
 It also results in a number of failures in startup projects because of the ignorance of ideas and recommendation of agile evangelists.

 Another point is that classic publications about Agile don't reflect corrections made by industrial usage and patterns of adaptation.
 There are lots of materials in the Internet, which explains concepts of Agile but there are no free stand-alone workshops aimed for complete overview of Agile world and strong practicing of agile techniques in software projects.